kiarashfz/cat_dog_recognition/README.md

 ```bash
 $ pip install requirements.txt
 ```
-> **_NOTE:_**  By this command you install just jupyter notebook.
+> **_NOTE:_**  By this command you'll install just jupyter notebook.
 Some requirements' installation are commented in the code.
 #### 4. The final step is running jupyter notebook and use it in your browser.
 ```bash
 $ jupyter notebook